Get the Free 6-Step Plan →

 Then make it visible:

-“How did your role support our classroom this week?”
+"How did your role contribute to our classroom this week?"

 That's where ownership deepens.